poetapp/documentation/use-poet/beta-user-migration.md

 ## Legacy Po.et

-The legacy Po.et API (https://api.frost.po.et) will continue to function as usual until January 15, 2019, at which time we will close it down.
+The legacy Po.et API ([https://api.frost.po.et](https://api.frost.po.et)) will continue to function until January 15, 2019, when we will close it down.